Posted by Todd Hockenberry ● Apr 23, 2021

 A few examples from our clients:

-A laser system manufacturer enables product personalization and unique item level identification, facilitating sales as well as internal and external process controls.
+A laser system manufacturer enables product personalization and unique item-level identification, facilitating sales and internal and external process controls.
 They enable the transfer of data from a PC to an item's surface made of virtually anything.

-Another client builds tube and pipe fabrication equipment that enables product designs, for form and functionality, to be converted into reality.
-They build machines that turn designs into things that can be manufactured.
+Another client builds tube and pipe fabrication equipment that enables product designs for form and functionality to be converted into reality.
+They build machines that turn designs into things that are manufactured.

-When you know your "why" it makes it much easier to communicate what you do to who you want to hear those messages as well as pointing to the tactics of how you go to market.
+When you know your "why," it makes it much easier to communicate what you do to whom you want to hear those messages, as well as pointing to the tactics of how you go to market.

 Ask Yourself These Questions: